 I beg your pardon?
 Did you just ask if I want you to order for me?
 I have a FOOD BLOG.
 The real question is when will this date be over and should I tag you in this Instagram salad er no?

 4. Can you do a post on everything you eat for a week and why?

 I swear this would not look as cool as it sounds.
 You’d probably question my sanity for never once sitting down when I eat and then judge my ridiculously low water consumption, rightfully so.
-If I had the time, I’d send you all personal food diaries with exact calorie counts and details on how emotional I felt after each bite.
+If I had the time, I’d send you all personal food diaries with details on how emotional I felt after each bite.
 KIDDING.
 But seriously, I know looking at other people’s food is super fun.
 It’s kind of addicting.
 It’s kind of scary.